DeadRobot09/Women-Empowerment-website/SashaktStree-Microsoft-Azure-new/source/README.md

-Add your idea files to this directory.
+Add your source code files to this directory.
 Please don't rename this directory.
+# hackathon-submission-template
+Please use this template for submitting solutions for the Microsoft Azure Women's Hackathon 2022

 # WebSite